raspberrypilearning/infrared-bird-box/worksheet.md

 ## Setting up the Camera Board

-Firstly, set up the Pi NoIR camera board without touching the bird box.
-Test it first, and we'll come to putting everything into the bird box later on.
-Follow the official instructions [here](http://www.raspberrypi.org/camera) and stop once you have successfully used a few of the example commands.
+Firstly, set the Pi NoIR camera board up and test it, without fitting it to the bird box: we will come to that part later.
+Follow the instructions [here](http://www.raspberrypi.org/camera) and stop once you have successfully used a few of the example commands.

 If you have not done so already you can test the camera video preview using the following command: